microsoft/Kusto-Query-Language/doc/best-practices.md

 * Last, for queries that scan a table column's data (for example, for predicates such as `contains "@!@!" that have no terms and don't benefit from indexing), order the predicates such that the ones that scan columns with less data will be first.
 This reduces the need to decompress and scan large columns.

+## Avoid using redundant qualified references

+Entities such as tables and materialized views are referenced by name.
+For example, the table `T` can be referenced as simply `T` (the *unqualified* name), or by using a database qualifier (e.g. `database("DB").T` when the table is in a database called `DB`), or by using a fully-qualified name (e.g. `cluster("X.Y.kusto.windows.net").database("DB").T`).

+It is a best practice to avoid using name qualifications when they are redundant, for the following reasons:

+1. Unqualified names are easier to identify (for a human reader) as belonging to the database-in-scope.

+1. Referencing database-in-scope entities is always at least as fast, and in some cases much faster, then entities that belong to other databases
+   (especially when those databases are in a different cluster.)
+Avoiding qualified names helps the reader to do the right thing.

+> [!NOTE]
+> This is not to say that qualified names are bad for performance.
+In fact, Kusto is able in most cases to identify when a fully qualified name
+> references an entity belonging to the database-in-scope and "short-circuit" the query so that it is not regarded as a cross-cluster query.
+> However, we do recommend to not rely on this when not necessary, for the reasons specified above.